vapgames/ELRSk8-ELRS-Skateboard-Remote/README.md

 # ELRSk8
 ![combinedPhoto1](https://github.com/user-attachments/assets/0495cbe9-f083-4f36-914d-0858318545ef)

+**This project post is under construction, more instructions and schematics are coming!**

 ELRSk8 is an open source remote for DIY electric skateboard utilizing the power of ExpressLRS.

 Main features I tried to achieve with this project: